Spring Cloud: API-Gateway And Naming-Server Concepts

 If you check localhost:8761 , you’ll find the Eureka Server with all the services that got registered.

-Executing this curl will make the whole process of going through the api-gateway, microservice-a, microservice-b and back.
+Executing this curl will make the whole process of going through the api-gateway, microservice-a

 curl --location 'http://172.22.224.1:8765/microservice-a'